Table of Contents

 - Spending planners

-Retirement Standard figures from The Association of Super Funds of Australia (ASFA) make a good starting point for estimating the income you might want or need.
+Retirement Standard figures from The Association of Super Funds of Australia (ASFA) are a good starting point for estimating the income you might need.
 By comparing these estimates with your own spending plans, you’ll get a rough idea of how your overall spending in retirement could add up.

 Comfortable lifestyle (p.a.) | Modest lifestyle (p.a.) | Age pension (p.a.) | |